qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 **Cache** is default preview mode for newly added print composer maps.

-You can resize the map element by clicking on the |mActionSelectPan|
+You can resize the map element by clicking on the |mActionSelect|
 :sup:`Select/Move item` button, selecting the element, and dragging one of the blue handles in the corner of the map.
 With the map selected, you can now adapt more properties in the map :guilabel:`Item Properties` tab.